allegro/allegro.tech/_posts/2020-06-30-common-code-approach.md

 ## Conclusion

-We’ve come a long way establishing a rich ecosystem of libraries around 6 years ago and in recent years moving the platform logic into our runtime environment.
+We’ve come a long way establishing a rich library ecosystem around 6 years ago and in recent years moving the platform logic into our runtime environment.
 Common libraries and frameworks based on open source projects like Spring are going to stay with us nonetheless.
 They are still convenient and provide good defaults, but now they contain less and less platform logic.